MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-header-footer-output-caching.md

     - sandhangitmsft
 ---

-# Enable header and footer output caching on a portal
+# Enable header and footer output caching

 To improve processing performance for **Header** and **Footer** web templates in Power Pages, enable header and footer output caching.
 Header and Footer web templates are parsed and rendered every time a page is loaded.
 Caching header and footer output significantly reduces page processing time.